 As the threat of attack to the computers increases with again the immunity of hazardous viruses reaching advanced peaks, it’s vital to understand that it’s the user who shares more of blame than the computer itself for getting virus infected.
 Though there are methods to protect your computer from viruses, a basic fact should not be ignored that by simple ways and applying common sense while working on your computer you can escape from malicious attacks and save your computer from virus threats.

-Let me share some basic precautionary measures that you can take to avoid the nastier virus to get launched on your computer.
+Basic precautionary measures that you can take to avoid the nastier virus to get launched on your computer

 1. As you carry on with your emailing processes just make sure that you don’t click on any kind of mails which look strange, unknown or anyone from whom you have never heard before.
 Ensure that it gets deleted and put it in the trash.
 Also turn off the auto-launch in your email client.
 Setting your computer in a way that it doesn’t auto-launch files anything from html pages to any kind of updates will help you tackle virus problems from the front end.